endj/JFokus-2022-Trustly-Competition-Answers/pyramid/Solution.md

 However, even if we could slice a pyramid in such a way to exploit this, there are other challenges.

-Lets look at a pyramid from the side.
+Let's look at a pyramid from the side.
 There are 2 variations based on the length of the sides.

 odd length side view